MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-To avoid the warning, perform the operation on the addresses of the first elements:
+To avoid the warning, you can compare the addresses of the first elements:

 ```cpp
 int main() {